nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_adding_sysbuild.rst

 .. note::

-   The public key string must be a list of files in the following ways:
+   The public key string must contain a list of files where each item can be indicated as follows:

-       * The relative path to a file from the application configuration directory (if this is not set, then it will be the same as the application source directory).
+   * Using the relative path to a file from the application configuration directory.
+     When not specified, it is assumed as the default application source directory.

-       * The absolute path to a file.
+   * Using the absolute path to a file.

    Environment variables (like :envvar:`$HOME`, :envvar:`$PWD`, or :envvar:`$USER`) and the ``~`` character on Unix systems are not expanded when setting an absolute path from a :file:`sysbuild.conf` file but are expanded correctly in key file paths from the command line that are not given as strings.